alercah/rado/lang.md

 ## Scoping

-Scoping in Rado is generally quite simple lexical scope.
-Paths use `.` as a separator as in `Outer.Inner`; there is no distinction between accessing properties on entities and namespace scoping.
-The first name in a path must always name an entity (never a member/property of the entity), with a few exceptions, and is looked up in successive scopes outward from where it is used.
+Scoping in Rado is mostly based on simple nesting, mostly-lexical, scopes.
+Paths use `.` as a separator as in `Outer.Inner`.
+In most cases, lookup for the leading path segment simply proceeds outwards until a matching name is found, but never passes outside the module in which the name occurs.

-Lookup can never travel out of a module or into a conditional block; names declared in modules are not visible in inner modules, and names declared in conditional blocks are only visible inside that block.
-Note that when overriding a module, this does not apply, since an override is outside the module.
+Overrides, which allow a declaration to be changed from a different location, normally do lookup from the location of the original declaration.
+The keyword `outer` can be used at the start of a path in overrides in order cause the rest of the path to be looked up in the lexical context of the override.
+The `outer` keyword applies only to the outermost override, and it is an error if it is used elsewhere.
+There is no facility for escaping to the context of any other override when multiple are nested.

 Almost all names are declared in the innermost scope in which they appear.
-Name shadowing is not permitted; a declaration cannot use the same name as something else in the same or an enclosing scope.
-This is true even for modules; a program can't import a module and declare somthing of the same name as part of the module in an outer scope.
-This is because overrides can do name lookup in the context of the module, but with the ability to escape it.
+Name shadowing is generally not permitted; a declaration cannot use the same name as something else in the same or an enclosing scope.
+The exception is where lookup would never notice the difference: names in one module can shadow names in another, and

+Declarations made in conditional blocks are declared in the same scope as the , but cannot be referred to if the conditional block is not active.

 ## General Syntax